ajjensen13/go-enumerator/README.md

 `Next()` can be used to loop through all defined values for an _enum_.

+`Defined()` can be used to ensure that a given variable holds a defined value.

 ## Remarks
 * go-enumerator was inspired by [stringer](https://pkg.go.dev/golang.org/x/tools/cmd/stringer)
-* Examples for how to use the generated code can be found at [https://pkg.go.dev/github.com/ajjensen13/go-enumerator/example](https://pkg.go.dev/github.com/ajjensen13/go-enumerator/example])
+* Examples for how to use the generated code can be found at [https://pkg.go.dev/github.com/ajjensen13/go-enumerator/example](https://pkg.go.dev/github.com/ajjensen13/go-enumerator/example)